Inventory of Elizabeth I: Elizabeth I and French jewellery

-Elizabeth I, like Mary, Queen of Scots bought jewellery in Paris.
+Elizabeth I, like Mary, Queen of Scots, bought jewellery in Paris.
 The diplomat Nicholas Throckmorton sent her a list of questions about prospective purchases in 1562, which give useful information about jewels worn in the 1560s and contemporary attitudes to purchasing and material literacy.
 Throckmorton discussed the borders and "billements" worn with hoods, noting that the length of a French style billement was different to those worn in England.
 There could be girdles and necklace chains in matching sets with the billements and borders.
 Some items were destined as gifts, and Throckmorton contrasted the cost of making, the "fashioning", with the weight of precious metal.
 Simple forms made by casting were much cheaper.
+His questions for Elizabeth were: